Small Plane Forced To Use Huntington Beach Street As Runway

 She reportedly told air traffic controllers she was having engine trouble just before putting the plane down.

+Neighbors said whatever her name is, it’s something short of a miracle that the plane didn’t even get a scratch.

+“To me,” says Steven Castelblanco, “it’s an absolute miracle.
+She had to really keep her head on straight to keep the plane from hitting not only cars but homes and there’s a park, a lot going on.”

-Bennett said there were no reports of injuries or damage.
+There were no reports of injuries or damage.